marcinwiacek/pl1/project9_gen1/readme.md

 **Welcome to the future or at least some alternative to the mainstream.**

-Modern hardware architectures (like X86 or ARM) are very impressive, but have some problems with security, complexity, intellectual property and/or government control.
-Risc-V wants to avoid this, but when you look into specs, you will see, that various elements and/or extensions have potentially the same problems (see words from Linus Torvalds "They’ll have all the same issues we have on the Arm side and that x86 had before them").
+Modern hardware (like X86 or ARM) is very impressive, but have some problems with security, complexity, intellectual property and/or government control.
+Risc-V wants to avoid this, but when you look into specs, you will see, that various elements and/or extensions are complex or have potentially the same problems (see words from Linus Torvalds "They’ll have all the same issues we have on the Arm side and that x86 had before them").

 This project contains first working generation of the PL1 SoC (System On Chip).